If you are new to the sport, it can seem a bit daunting. So how do you get started?

 Anyone can try curling.
 If you decide it is not for you and never come again we hope you can still enjoy yourself.
 But even the most experienced players had to start somewhere…

-Try Curling sessions, around one hour long, are held at the start of the new season in September, and at other points each year.
+Try Curling sessions, around one hour long, are held after the Winter Olympics, at the start of the new season in September, and at other points each year.

 Upcoming TryCurling sessions